 Under Arkansas law, landlords who fail to return their tenant’s deposit on time risk a number of repercussions.
 Including, forfeiting any right to keep any portion, as well as paying them damages and reasonable attorney fees in small claims court.

 What happens if the property ownership changes hands?

 If you sell your property or the property’s ownership otherwise changes hands, then the incoming landlord will inherit the liability regarding the use and return of the tenant’s deposit.

-We’re a professional property management company that provides comprehensive solutions to Arkansas landlords in Fayetteville, AR.
+We’re a professional rental company in Fayetteville AR that provides comprehensive solutions to landlords.
 Get in touch to learn more!
-Keyrenter Arkansas can take on the responsibility of understanding and abiding to deposit laws, the landlord tenant law, and drafting lease agreements so you don’t have to.
+Keyrenter Arkansas can take on the responsibility of understanding and abiding to the security deposit law, the landlord tenant law, and drafting lease agreements so you don’t have to.

 Disclaimer: This content isn’t a substitute for professional legal advice from a qualified attorney.
 Also, these rules may change and may not be updated at the time of your reading.
 For expert advice, Keyrenter Arkansas can help.